zard777/SEALED_nb/Github Orgz starred/README.md

 ### 🕷 [*] [SpiderLabs/ Responder](https://github.com/SpiderLabs/Responder) - Responder is a LLMNR, NBT-NS and MDNS poisoner, with built-in HTTP/SMB/MSSQL/FTP/LDAP rogue authentication server supporting NTLMv1/NTLMv2/LMv2, Extended Security NTLMSSP and Basic HTTP authentication.

+1) **[ModSecurity/Wiki](https://github.com/SpiderLabs/ModSecurity/wiki)** - It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analysis.
+With over 10,000 deployments world-wide, ModSecurity is the most widely deployed WAF in existence.

-- **[ModSecurity v3 Apache Connector](https://github.com/SpiderLabs/ModSecurity-apache)** - The ModSecurity-apache connector takes the form of an Apache module.
+2) **[ModSecurity v3 Apache Connector](https://github.com/SpiderLabs/ModSecurity-apache)** - The ModSecurity-apache connector takes the form of an Apache module.
 The module simply serves as a layer of communication between Apache and ModSecurity.
+3) **[ModSecurity v3 Nginx Connector](https://github.com/SpiderLabs/ModSecurity-nginx)** - The ModSecurity-nginx connector takes the form of an nginx module.
+The module simply serves as a layer of communication between nginx and ModSecurity.

 ***